anvytran-dev/coin-flip/README.md

-# wu-tang-name-generator
+# coin-flip

 This is a kawaii-themed, coin flip generator.
 The player guesses 'Narwhal' or 'Octopus'.
 After they choose, the coin (or in this version--the mushroom) will flip.
-The coin will land on 'Narwhal' or 'Octopus'
+The coin will land on 'Narwhal' or 'Octopus'.

 Link to Project: https://kawaii-flip.netlify.app/